dmazzella/anx7625/README.md

-# video primitives for Portenta H7 via USBC (to HDMI adapter)
+# Micropython porting of video primitives for Portenta H7 via USBC (to HDMI adapter)

 > [!WARNING]
 > Working in progress, help are welcome!